Medical Malpractice Attorney in Butler, Pennsylvania

 - Wrongful Death Claims

-Choose Matzus Law for Your Butler, Pennsylvania Personal Injury Case
+Choose Matzus Law LLC for Your Butler, Pennsylvania Personal Injury Case

 During his legal career, Jason Matzus has been elected by his peers to multiple leadership positions.
 He served as the president of the Pennsylvania Association of Justice, leading one of the most prominent trial lawyer organizations in the United States.
 He was also the president of the Western Pennsylvania Trial Lawyers Association.